gouniverse/vaultstore/docs/proposals/20250312_password_hashing_and_rekeying.md

 *Proposal Date: March 12, 2025*

+## Status: Needs Refinement
+- Do we need an extra column?
+How much is the overhead?
+- Why not separate meta table?
+How much is the overhead?
+- Security?

 ## Overview

 This proposal suggests implementing password hashing and rekeying functionality in VaultStore to enhance security and enable bulk operations on secrets that share the same password.